OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/README.md

 # Clever Module

 [Clever](https://clever.com/) offers single sign-on access to their digital learning applications for K-12 students and teachers.
-This Clever OEA module, developed by the [Fresno Unified School District](https://www.fresnounified.org/), provides education ap usage data for all the applications used by an education system which sign on through Clever.
+This Clever OEA module, developed by the [Fresno Unified School District](https://www.fresnounified.org/) in Fresno, California USA, provides education ap usage data for all the applications used by an education system which sign on through Clever.
 Data is retrieved through the [Participation Reports](https://support.clever.com/hc/s/articles/360049642311) which can be either manually downloaded or [automated via SFTP delivery](https://support.clever.com/hc/s/articles/360049642311?language=en_US#ExportingReports).
 Clever Participation Reports data will enable education leaders to see the impact of app usage on student learning.

 ## Problem Statement and Module Impact